Using Your Insurance

 • Ask for receipts of care for any expenses paid up front to show proof of care received.
 Receipts are necessary for filing a claim, which must be submitted within 90 days of receiving care.
 Learn more about filing a claim for reimbursement.

-• o If you do not hear from the insurance after 12-24 hours, follow up with them by phone or email.
+• If you do not hear from the insurance after 12-24 hours, follow up with them by phone or email.

-• Upon arrival to the hospital or medical clinic, provide your Insurance ID Card to the healthcare provider.
+• Upon arrival to the hospital or medical clinic, provide your Insurance ID Card to the healthcare provider

 • Ask for, and keep, detailed receipts of care if you pay for any services upfront or with your own money.
 You should submit a claim for reimbursement within 90 days of receiving care.
 Learn more about filing a claim for reimbursement.